Summer Humanities Institute: General Information

-The Summer Humanities Institute provides transportation from the San Francisco International Airport (SFO) for participants on designated arrival and departure days only.
-Students flying into San Francisco who are taking advantage of transportation provided by Summer Humanities Institute must arrive and depart on the designated days for the session they are attending.
-The Summer Humanities Institute is not able to provide transportation for students if they arrive on other days.
+The Summer Humanities Institute provides transportation to and from the San Francisco International Airport (SFO) as long as participants arrive and depart on the designated days for the session they are attending.
+The Summer Humanities Institute can't to provide transportation for students if they arrive or leave on other days.

-Students who are admitted to the program will be given detailed information regarding the procedure for airport transportation.
-Students using the airport shuttle service will provide their flight information to the Summer Humanities Institute, and Summer Humanities Institute staff members will receive students at the airport and accompany them back to Stanford University.
+Students who are admitted to the program will be given detailed information regarding airport transportation procedures.
+Students using the airport shuttle service will provide their flight information to the Summer Humanities Institute.
+Summer Humanities Institute staff members will meet students at the airport and accompany them back to Stanford University.
 The Summer Humanities Institute also provides transportation to take students to the San Francisco airport on the day of departure.
-The use of airport shuttle service on Arrival and Departure days is included in Summer Humanities Institute tuition.
+The use of airport shuttle service on arrival and departure days is included in Summer Humanities Institute tuition.

 No. The Summer Humanities Institute is an intensive, full-time program, so students are expected to participate in all course and program activities for the duration of the session.
-Students are required to arrive on the first day of the program and depart on the last day; late arrivals and early departures are not permitted.
+Students are required to arrive on the first day of the program and leave on the last day; late arrivals and early departures aren't permitted.